citp/privacy-policy-historical/y/ya/yar/yardsalesearch.com.md

 This is a web site operated by [Treasure Listings, LLC](http://treasurelistings.com/).

-Our postal address is: 1912 West Anderson Ln Suite 204 Austin, TX 78757
+Our postal address is: 1843 Wildwood St, Boise ID 83713

 We can be reached via e-mail at [support@yardsaleseach.com](mailto:support@yardsaleseach.com).